 After winning Georgia’s national selection for the 2018 Junior Eurovision Song Contest, Tamar Edilashvili will represent her country in Minsk in November.
-Her song will be released at a later date.
+Her song 'Your Voice' will be released at a later date.

 Tamar was born in Tbilisi in 2005 and currently studies at the NK School-Lyceum and the E. Mikeladze Central Music School.
 In 2017, she was selected for Georgia's X Factor, where she successfully reached the Semi-Final.